libretiny-eu/libretiny/docs/platform/beken-72xx/flashing.md

 	The adapter connected to UART1 (for uploading) can have RTS connected to chip's RESET or CEN - to provide auto-reset during uploading.

 	If you're not using auto-reset, you'll have to reset the chip manually when upload starts (you have 10 seconds to do that).

+	If you have a recent version of LibreTuya installed on the chip, you can use [Auto-download-reboot](../../getting-started/adr.md) to reboot the chip automatically.

 - UART1 is used for uploading the code.
 This adapter will be used by PlatformIO.
 - UART2 allows for log output.
 You can have a terminal session continuously open on this adapter.